dvtalk/dvtalk.github.io/_posts/x_myhowto/uvm_howto/2021-09-11-how-to-use-uvm-factory.md

 ---
 layout: default
 title: How to use uvm factory
-parent: UVM Randoms
+parent: UVM How to
-grand_parent: My Randoms
+grand_parent: My How to
 description: How to use uvm factory
 comments: true
 share: true